-Regarding student records, federal law requires that directory information on my child be released by the District to anyone who follows the procedures for requesting it unless I object in writing to the release of any or all of this information.
-This objection must be filed within ten school days of the time this handbook was given to my child.
-Directory information ordinarily includes the student's name, address, telephone number, email address, date and place of birth, enrollment status, grade level, participation in officially recognized activities and sports, weight and height of members of athletic teams, photographs, dates of attendance, awards received in school, and most recent previous school attended.
+Directory information ordinarily includes the student's name, address, telephone number, email address, enrollment status, grade level, participation in officially recognized activities and sports, weight and height of members of athletic teams, photographs, dates of attendance, awards received in school, and most recent previous school attended.
 In exercising my right to limit release of this information, I have marked through the items of directory information listed above that I wish the District to withhold about my child.